Arsenic in soil adds delay to opening of child center

 Sag Harbor Learning Center

-Residents in May 2016 approved a $10.23 million bond to purchase and renovate the former Stella Maris Regional Catholic School
+- May 2016: Residents approved a $10.23 million bond to purchase and renovate the former Stella Maris Regional Catholic School

 Comments